ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

-The execution method above does the checks like address should not be empty, sender and receiver should not be same and fee units should not be 0.
+The execution method above performs checks such as: the address should not be empty, sender and receiver should not be same and fee units should not be 0.
 It also performs the state change by modifying the sender and receiver's balance.

 #### SetTx

 Transaction of type `SetTx` is used for storing blob data on the chain.
-We can create this unsigned transaction by using the `SetTx` [struct](https://github.com/ava-labs/blobvm/blob/master/chain/set_tx.go#L15).
+We can create this unsigned transaction by using the [`SetTx` struct](https://github.com/ava-labs/blobvm/blob/master/chain/set_tx.go#L15).
 The `value` field holds the blob bytes.

 ```go
 type SetTx struct {